WJSoftware/wjfe-single-spa-svelte/README.md

 ### The sspa Property

+The `sspa` property is an object whose purpose is to avoid reserving property names that may collide with the property names of the parcel component being mounted.
+In the future and if required, any new properties will be defined inside this `sspa` object property that serves as namespace.

+#### `sspa.config`

 For a `single-spa` parcel to be successfully mounted using `SspaParcel`, the parcel configuration object or a function that returns it must be provided.
-The purpose of the `sspa` property is to allow passing this requirement.
+The purpose of the `sspa.config` property is to allow passing this requirement.

-The `sspa` property is an object in order to avoid reserving property names that may collide with the property names of the parcel component being mounted.
-It only has one property:  `sspa.config`.
-In the future and if required, any new properties will be defined inside this `sspa` object property that serves as namespace.

 > [!IMPORTANT]
 > It is recommended to implement the factory pattern for the lifecycle functions when it comes to parcels.
 See this
 > [GitHub issue](https://github.com/single-spa/single-spa-svelte/issues/28) opened for the Svelte v4 version of this
 > package for details on how to implement a factory function.

+#### `sspa.containerProps`

+> Since **v0.8.0**

+The `SspaParcel` component renders the `single-spa` parcel inside a DIV whose `display` style is set to `contents` using a CSS specificity of `(0, 1, 1)`.

+This DIV element can be put to work by spreading properties on it via `sspa.containerProps`.
+For example, you can set an `onfocusin` handler to be notified whenever the mounted parcel obtains the keyboard focus.

+You can also style it to your needs if you wish, but remember that you must opt out of `display: contents;` first.

 ## The single-spa Context